mike1fernand/two-perspective-edcl-validation/cosmology/README.md

   --plot
 ```

 This is separate from the workdir-level validator.
+The standalone analyzer uses the configured no-H0 collapse threshold `q95(alpha_R) <= 0.03`; if the no-H0 q95 exceeds that value, report the result as a collapse tendency rather than a configured-threshold collapse pass.

 ## Heavy outputs